openhab/openhab-addons/addons/binding/org.openhab.binding.km200/README.md

 | Gateway Password        | GatewayPassword | The gateway password.                                                       | true     |                      | AAAABBBBCCCCDDDD                                                 |
 | Private Password        | PrivatePassword | The private password.                                                       | true     |                      | MYPASSWORD                                                       |

 ### Other Things

-The other things are available after the bridge device connected successfully.
-They don't need any configuration parameters.
+The other things are available after the bridge device connected successfully and they don't need any configuration parameters.
 This binding is creating things depending on the connected heating system full automatically.
 There is no way for a manual configuration. (because they are always a bit different).
-Take a look to the inbox for the valid things.
+Take a look to the inbox for the valid Things.

 ### Channels

 This binding is creating the channels depending on the connected heating system full automatically.
-Take a look to the things in the PaperUI for valid channels.
+Take a look at the Things in the PaperUI for valid channels.

 ### Items

 In the items file it's possible to map the services.
 You can take the correct names from the channels in the PaperUI.
 Example:

 ```
 String  budFirmware  "Firmware version [%s]"        {channel="km200:gateway:123456789:gateway:versionFirmware"}
 Number  budWater  "Water temperature  [%.1f °C]"    {channel="km200:dhwCircuit:123456789:dhw1:actualTemp"}
 ```